Coverage and Compliance

 reports of alleged work accidents.
 Failure to secure workers compensation benefits, and failure to report accidents, can result

-in monetary penalties against the employer.
+in monetary penalties against the employer or its coverage provider.
 Failure to secure workers compensation benefits can also result in closure of the

 business.